Water Cross in Hikking

 Suitable: Travel with friends

-Explore wild and adventurous Vietnam 15 days 14 nights
+Vietnam Adventurescape 15 days 14 nights

 Over 15 days of adventure tour Vietnam, you’ll have the opportunity to delve a little deeper into Vietnam, reaching parts of the country where very few people get to go.
 Some of the highlights include visiting endangered primates in the beautiful Trang An, exploring one of the largest caves in the world, a scenic drive along the Hai Van pass made famous by the show Top Gear, sampling some of the world’s best coffee, tackling rapids while white water rafting and a cruise through the canals of the Mekong Delta to name just a few.
 This trip certainly packs a punch!